You’re growing your blog.

 Once you have a few blog posts scheduled, it’s time to roll up those sleeves and write those weekly newsletters!

 I use Convertkit and I am uber happy that I made the switch from Mailchimp to Convertkit.
-All my forms are made with Convertkit and I’ve been able to double my email subscribers every month after making the switch.
+All my forms are made with Convertkit and I’ve been able to double my email subscribers and earn $600 each month thanks to implementing sales funnels after making the switch.

 Okay, this is one method that will save your life.